WINNER OF BEST BOOK (POPULAR MEDICINE) AT THE BRITISH MEDICAL ASSOCIATION’S BOOK AWARDS 2014

 Pain, suffering and stress can be intolerable – but it doesn’t have to be this way.

-Mindfulness for Health is based on a unique meditation programme developed by Vidyamala Burch to help her cope with the severe pain of spinal injury.
-Taught at Breathworks in the UK – and its affiliates around the world – this programme has helped tens of thousands of people cope with pain, illness and stress.
+You Are Not Your Pain is based on a unique meditation programme developed by Vidyamala Burch to help her cope with the severe pain of spinal injury.
+Taught at Breathworks – and its affiliates around the world – this programme has helped tens of thousands of people cope with pain, illness and stress.

 The eight-week programme at the heart of this book takes just 10-20 minutes per day.
 You’ll be surprised by how quickly your suffering melts away, leaving behind a deep- seated love of life.

-‘A beautiful and compassionate book, Mindfulness for Health will put you back in touch with the extraordinary person you already are’ Professor Mark Williams, University of Oxford
+‘A beautiful and compassionate book, You Are Not Your Pain will put you back in touch with the extraordinary person you already are’ Professor Mark Williams, University of Oxford

 ‘This book provides an extremely effective and elegant mind-body approach to healing . . .
 Highly recommended’ Jon Kabat-Zinn, PhD, author of Full Catastrophe Living and Coming to Our Senses

 ‘In a world of much suffering this book is a gift of wisdom and practical help’ Professor Paul Gilbert, PhD, OBE, author of The Compassionate Mind

 Life can be relentless, frantic and exhausting – but it doesn’t have to be this way…